What Is My Screen Resolution

 • Color grading in video production

 When color depth is insufficient, you may notice color banding—visible steps in what should be smooth gradients.
 This occurs because there aren’t enough discrete color values to create a seamless transition between shades.
+It’s also important to understand that HD vs HDR refers to two different concepts: resolution versus dynamic range.

 High Dynamic Range (HDR) and Extended Color